hmac213/impaired-driver-detection-model/README.md

 # Impaired Driver Detection Model

-This project implements vehicle tracking and lane detection in videos with support for homography-based road flattening to get accurate linear positions.
+🚗 **Part of the Heq.tech Platform – AI-Powered Road Safety**

+This project is a core module of Heq.tech, a platform that uses real-time video analytics to detect impaired or dangerous drivers.
+Heq.tech analyzes CCTV traffic feeds and in-vehicle footage to identify erratic driving behavior and alert users to unsafe road conditions in their vicinity.

+This repository focuses on the **Impaired Driver Detection Model**, which uses vehicle tracking, lane detection, and trajectory analysis to generate time-series data that feeds into a GRU-based classifier to detect potentially impaired driving behavior.

 ## Features

 - Lane line detection using manual boundary marking
 - Vehicle detection and tracking
 - Homography transformation for bird's-eye view perspective
 - Linear position calculation relative to lane boundaries
 - FPS calculation and display
 - Video processing and saving capabilities
+- Generates trajectory data for ML analysis (used in impairment classification)

 ## Requirements